jabrah/pass-tools-experimental/README.md

 # delete-duplicates.sh

 This script is intended to aid the deletion of individual entities in Fedora **(in it's current state, only in TEST)**.
-The script will display the JSON representation of the entity in question, as well as any other entities that reference the specified entity.
+The script will display the JSON representation of an entity, given its ID (URI), as well as any other entities that reference the specified entity.
 It will then ask for confirmation to delete and if given a positive confirmation, will issue a DELETE request to Fedora.

 As with the above tool, this also assumes an SSH tunnel to various services in PASS TEST.